 Location: Prickly Bay, Grenada

 This day started early.
 Very early.
 2 a.m. to be exact for watch team #1 (WT1).
-We came up on deck and it was now our 6th four-hour shift.
-Each of the watch teams had been seeing each other in passing and that was fun, but I think we all missed each other a little bit.
+We came up on the deck, and it was now our 6th four-hour shift.
+Each of the watch teams had been seeing each other in passing, and that was fun, but I think we all missed each other a little bit.
 Regardless, we had a lot of fun in WT1.
 From fantasizing about food, listening to music, doing boat checks, or taking the helm, there weren’t many dull moments.
 Except for when we got tired.
 Then it got hard.
-Night time watches are especially hard; besides the light from the stars and the moon, it’s pitch black out.
+Nighttime watches are especially hard; besides the light from the stars and the moon, it’s pitch blackout.
 Staying awake was a struggle.
 But everyone did a great job of being present and being sensitively loquacious (inside joke).

 Related VoyageView All Voyages